 Stakeholder consultation | ongoing

-We have established this website as a hub for our communications, built a social media presence and commenced consultation with stakeholders.
+We have established this website as a hub for our communications and to keep stakeholders updated on this important National program.
 Over the past months we have attended 72 meetings, consulting with an average of three different stakeholder groups per week.
 And, it's just the start.

 Here's some of the work we've already done.